Thin And Thick Skin: Know The Differences Here

-The skin is our body’s first layer of protection against environmental aggressors, pathogens, and diseases.
-It has different thicknesses across our body – some parts have thick skin, and others have thin skin.
-The skin has three layers and mainly contains sebaceous glands and hair follicles.
-The thickness of the layers and their components are different all over the body.
-Scroll through the article to understand the difference between thick and thin skin.
+The first layer of defense for your body against environmental aggressors, germs, and diseases is your skin.
+You have varying levels of thick and thin skin all over your body.
+The skin has three layers, and it mostly consists of sebaceous glands and hair follicles.
+The thickness of the layers and their components varies across the body.
+In this article, we have illustrated the difference between thick and thin skin.
+Keep reading to learn more!

 In This Article